Market Sentiment Around Loss-Making Cano Health, Inc. (NYSE:CANO)

-Tritium DCFC is bordering on breakeven, according to the 2 American Electrical analysts.
-They anticipate the company to incur a final loss in 2022, before generating positive profits of US$50m in 2023.
-So, the company is predicted to breakeven just over a year from now.
-How fast will the company have to grow each year in order to reach the breakeven point by 2023?
-Working backwards from analyst estimates, it turns out that they expect the company to grow 58% year-on-year, on average, which is rather optimistic!
+Consensus from 8 of the American Healthcare analysts is that Cano Health is on the verge of breakeven.
+They anticipate the company to incur a final loss in 2024, before generating positive profits of US$106m in 2025.
+Therefore, the company is expected to breakeven roughly 2 years from today.
+In order to meet this breakeven date, we calculated the rate at which the company must grow year-on-year.
+It turns out an average annual growth rate of 61% is expected, which is rather optimistic!
 Should the business grow at a slower rate, it will become profitable at a later date than expected.

-Given this is a high-level overview, we won’t go into details of Tritium DCFC's upcoming projects, however, keep in mind that generally a high forecast growth rate is not unusual for a company that is currently undergoing an investment period.
+Given this is a high-level overview, we won’t go into details of Cano Health's upcoming projects, though, take into account that typically a high growth rate is not out of the ordinary, particularly when a company is in a period of investment.

-Valuation: What is Tritium DCFC worth today?
+Valuation: What is Cano Health worth today?
 Has the future growth potential already been factored into the price?
-The intrinsic value infographic in our free research report helps visualize whether Tritium DCFC is currently mispriced by the market.
+The intrinsic value infographic in our free research report helps visualize whether Cano Health is currently mispriced by the market.

-Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Tritium DCFC’s board and the CEO’s background.
+Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Cano Health’s board and the CEO’s background.

 Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.